Grounding Language for Transfer in Deep Reinforcement Learning: Experimental Setup

-\paragraph{Implementation details} For all models, we set $\gamma = 0.8$, $\mathcal{D} = 250\text{k}$.
+We now provide details on our model implementations.
+For all models, we set $\gamma = 0.8$, $|\mathcal{D}| = 250\text{k}$, and the embedding size $d = 10$.
 We used the \emph{Adam}~\cite{kingma2014adam} optimization scheme with a learning rate of $10^{-4}$, annealed linearly to $5 \times 10^{-5}$.
 The minibatch size was set to 32. $\epsilon$ was annealed from 1 to 0.1 in the source tasks and set to 0.1 in the target tasks.
-For the value iteration module (VIN), we experimented with different levels of recurrence, $k \in \{1,2,3,5\}$ and found $k=1$ or $k=3$ to work best.\footnote{We still observed transfer gains with all $k$ values.} For DQN, we used two convolutional layers followed by a single fully connected layer, with ReLU non-linearities.The CNNs in the VIN had filters and strides of length 3.
+For the value iteration module (VIN), we experimented with different levels of recurrence, $k \in \{1,2,3,5\}$ and found $k=1$ or $k=3$ to work best.\footnote{We still observed transfer gains with all $k$ values.} For DQN, we used two convolutional layers followed by a single fully connected layer, with ReLU non-linearities.
+The CNNs in the VIN had filters and strides of length 3.
 The CNNs in the model-free component used filters of sizes $\{4,2\}$ and corresponding strides of size $\{3,2\}$.
-All embeddings are initialized randomly.\footnote{We also experimented with using pre-trained word embeddings for text but obtained equal or worse performance.}
+All embeddings are initialized at random.\footnote{We also experimented with using pre-trained word embeddings for text but obtained equal or worse performance.}